Aditya-Kush/TR-104-DAILY-DIARY/day_53.md

 # Date = 21 April 2025
 # LINEAR REGRESSION — THEORY & IMPLEMENTATION

 Today, I focused on understanding **Linear Regression**, one of the most fundamental algorithms in machine learning and statistics.
-I studied both the theoretical background and implemented a basic linear regression model using Python and the `scikit-learn` library.
+I studied both the theoretical background and implemented basic linear regression model using Python and the `scikit-learn` library.

 ---